tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 # Acknowledgements

-Thanks to Christopher Patton, Kyle Nekritz, Anirudh Ramachandran, Benjamin Kaduk, Kazuho Oku, Daniel Kahn Gillmor for their discussions, ideas, and bugs they have found.
+Thanks to David Benjamin, Christopher Patton, Kyle Nekritz, Anirudh Ramachandran, Benjamin Kaduk, Kazuho Oku, Daniel Kahn Gillmor, Watson Ladd for their discussions, ideas, and bugs they have found.

 --- back